openhwgroup/programs/process/OpenHW-Specification-Process.md

 ## Revision History

-This document desbribes OpenHW's specification process and format.
+This document describes OpenHW's specification process and format.
 The overall approach was adopted by consensus in the TWG meeting of July 2023 based on power point presentations and other documents.

 The V1.0 of this document reflects the agreements made at that meeting and adds additional details.